jalague/wallacemurry/_posts/2018-2-26-How-to-Text-Pictures-from-your-Phone.md

-# **How to Email Pictures from your iPhone or Android**
+# **How to Text Pictures from your iPhone or Android**

-## If you would like to see How to Text a Picture, [click here](https://www.wallacemurry.com/2018-2-26-How-to-Text-Pictures-from-your-Phone).
+## If you would like to see How to Email a Picture, [click here](https://www.wallacemurry.com/2018-2-26-How-to-Email-Pictures-from-your-Phone).

 ## Please click on the type of device you have